zfcampus/zf-apigility-doctrine/README.md

 });
 ```

-Querying relations
+Querying Relations
 ---------------------
 It is possible to query collections by relations - just supply the relation name as `fieldName` and
 identifier as `value`.

+1. Using an RPC created by this module for each collection on each resource: /resource/id/childresource/child_id

-For example, assuming we have defined 2 entities, `User` and `UserGroup`...
+2. Assuming we have defined 2 entities, `User` and `UserGroup`...

 ````php
 /**